woolfson-group/Socket2_colab/README.md

 [Run Socket2 on Google Colab](https://colab.research.google.com/github/woolfson-group/Socket2_colab/blob/main/socket2_colab.ipynb)

 ## Running locally
-We provide an executable for Linux users, for other systems please follow the instructions to compile Socket2.
+We provide an executable for Linux users.
+For other systems, go to Socket2 and type 'make' at the command prompt.

 ## Please consider citing these articles if you use results from Socket2
 1. Kumar, P. & Woolfson, D.N.
 (2021) Bioinformatics, 2021 Dec 7;37(23):4575-4577